-P2P loans are generally $35,000 or less, but collectively add up to billions of dollars.
+P2P loans are generally up to $40,000, though some sites will go higher.
 There are three main types of P2P loans available.

 Borrowers use the loans to finance medical bills, automobile purchases and home improvements.
 They can also cover debt consolidation.
 These loans are often easier to get through social lending groups because they don’t carry the same restrictions as those from financial institutions.